 If you don’t have much to invest, you might consider working with a robo-advisor rather than a traditional advisor.
 While you won’t get the face-to-face time a human advisor offers, robo-advisors typically have lower account minimums and fees.

-7. How Do You Earn Money?
+Question #7: How Do You Make Money?

 You need to know how much your financial advisor will charge for their services.
 Depending on the service, an advisor may charge a flat fee, an hourly fee or an asset-based fee.
 Typically, advisors charge a flat fee or hourly fee for financial planning services and an asset-based fee for portfolio management.
 Some advisors also earn commissions for selling financial products or trading securities.